glowone/cse15l-lab-reports/index.md

 **Why did I get this output?**

 `cd`:
-stands for change directory, we didn't give it a directory to change for therefore nothing happens.
+stands for change directory, we didn't give it a directory to change to so it defaults to the home directory.

 `ls`: Gives us a list of the files and directories within a path.
-In this case our absolute path is /Users/glowone, therefore we're able to see all the objects within /Users/glowone.
+In this case our absolute path is `/Users/glowone`, therefore we're able to see all the objects within `/Users/glowone`.

 `cat`:
 The cat command without any given arguments simply waits for input which it then echoes.